black and yellow banner image for blog about types of psychedelic mushrooms

 When it comes to magic mushrooms, we can’t forget to introduce the dynamic duo behind their mind-altering magic: Psilocybin and Psilocin.

-Psilocybin is a naturally occurring psychedelic compound found in more than 200 species of mushrooms.
+Psilocybin is a naturally occurring psychedelic compound present in over 200 species of mushrooms, including the potent Penis Envy mushroom.

 Upon ingestion, it is rapidly converted in the human body into psilocin, which induces a hallucinogenic experience.